Thomas W. Lamont: Mexico

 Lamont was the chairman of the International Committee of Bankers on Mexico for which he successfully negotiated the De la Huerta-Lamont Treaty.
 He continued to chair the committee into the 1940s by a series of renegotiations of Mexico's foreign debt.

 Italy

 In 1926, Lamont, self-described as "something like a missionary" for Italian fascism, secured a $100 million loan for Benito Mussolini.
 Despite his early support, Lamont believed the Second Italo-Abyssinian War begun in 1935 was outrageous.

 On September 20, 1940, the fascist police shocked Lamont by arresting Giovanni Fummi, J.P.
 Morgan & Co.'s leading representative in Italy.
 Lamont worked to secure Fummi's release.
 Fummi was released on October 1 and went to Switzerland.

 Wall Street crash

+Labor and business leaders leaving the White House after a meeting with President Franklin D. Roosevelt, January 14, 1938.

+(L-R): Adolf A. Berle, Philip Murray, John L. Lewis, Owen D. Young, Thomas W. Lamont.

 On Black Thursday in 1929, Lamont was acting head of J.P.
 Morgan & Co.

 Five days prior to the Crash, President Herbert Hoover had contacted Lamont with concerns about the rampant market manipulation by Wall Street insiders, and the systemic risk it presented to the stock market.
 Lamont reassured the President that there was no cause for concern, and no need for government intervention, saying "The future appears brilliant!"